 Matthews has been a Sundance Fellow and has received grants from The Sundance Institute, The Independent Television Service (ITVS), The Jerome Foundation, The New York State Council on the Arts, The Latino Public Broadcasting Company, and The Brooklyn Arts Council.

-In addition to his film work, Matthews is the founder of Look Alive Films, which produces television documentaries, and commercial and short form pieces for clients including Discovery, History, PBS, The Sundance Channel, Disney, Warner Bros., and various non-profit organizations.
+In addition to his film work, Matthews is the founder of Look Alive Films, which produces television documentaries, and commercial and short form pieces for clients including Discovery, History, PBS, Disney, Electronic Arts, Warner Bros., and various non-profit organizations.